sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 We need 16 PIOs, with one of them (RXC) clock-in capable.

-The pin mapping was chosen mostly to give a somewhat natural pin order with respect to the pinout of the RTL8211F PHY shown above, which will hopefully aid routing.
+The pin mapping was chosen mostly to give a somewhat natural pin order with respect to the pinout of the RTL8211F PHY shown above, which will make routing a bit easier.

 function               | pin                           | remarks
 ---------------------- | ----------------------------- | ----------------